-Add non-HTTP applications · Cloudflare for Teams documentation
+Add non-HTTP applications

 To avoid seeing this page every time you authenticate through

-cloudflared, navigate to the application page of the Access section in the Cloudflare for Teams dashboard.
+cloudflared, navigate to the application page of the Access section in the Zero Trust dashboard.
 Click Edit and select the Settings tab.
 In the

 cloudflared settings card, toggle